bblommers/moto/docs/docs/proxy_mode.rst

 The `AWS_CA_BUNDLE` needs to point to the location of the CA certificate that comes with Moto.  :raw-html:`<br />` You can run `moto_proxy --help` to get the exact location of this certificate, depending on where Moto is installed.

-Alternatively, you can download the certificate from Github: `TODO:: LINK`

 Environment Variables Configuration:
 ------------------------------